 This is very important if you’re a true beginner and have never trained with weights before, as you don’t want to develop bad habits right from the start.

-Train Within Your Own Personal Limits.
+Exercise Within Your Own Personal Limits

-Know When To quit.
+Know When To quit

-Unless you’re very experienced stay away from advanced moves like forced reps or slow negatives, these are not recommended.
+Unless you’re very experienced, stay away from advanced moves like forced reps or slow negatives, these are not recommended.

 Nothing will guarantee that you’ll never be injured, but following these tips will drastically reduce the risk of it happening.